logan-berner/LandsatTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# lsatTS - an R package to make sense of Landsat greenness time-series
+# lsatTS - an R package for deriving vegetation greenness time series using Landsat satellite data

 <!-- badges: start -->
 <!-- badges: end -->